VIAME/VIAME/examples/building_and_installing_viame/README.rst

 Build VIAME
 ===========

-VIAME may be built with a number of optional plugins--VXL, Caffe, OpenCV, Scallop_TK, and Matlab--with a corresponding option called VIAME_ENABLE_[option], in all caps.
+VIAME may be built with a number of optional plugins--VXL, PyTorch, OpenCV, Scallop-TK, and Matlab--with a corresponding option called VIAME_ENABLE_[option], in all caps.
 For each plugin to install, you need a cmake build flag setting the option.
 The flag looks like ``-DVIAME_ENABLE_OPENCV:BOOL=ON``, of course changing OPENCV to match the plugin.
 Multiple plugins may be used, or none.
 If uncertain what